remusao/remusao.github.io/posts/2017-10-07-ihaskell-ubuntu-16-04-install.md

 $ stack --resolver lts-6.35 exec ihaskell -- install --stack
 ```

 You may want to install extra packages to enhance *IHaskell*'s capabilities.
-Here are the ones supported by Stackage:
+Here are the ones supported by stackage:

 * `ihaskell-aeson`
 * `ihaskell-basic`